Jacqueline B. Vo, Ph.D., R.N., M.P.H.

 To understand better the risk factors associated with subsequent malignancies, Dr. Vo has an interest in studying the intersection of ionizing radiation treatment, chemotherapy, and comorbidities including cardiovascular disease on the risk of second cancers, such as thoracic soft tissues sarcomas, among cancer survivors.
 The results of her studies can better inform clinical decision-making on treatment risks and benefits and improve the quality of life of cancer survivors.

-Dr. Vo is also interested in quantifying health differences by race and ethnicity or socioeconomic status among minoritized cancer survivors.
-She has a special emphasis on the disaggregation of Asian American and Pacific Islander populations, who comprise two distinct and diverse racial groups with varying immigration or colonization experiences, socioeconomic status, and cancer burden.
-Dr. Vo has led the expansion of the NCI’s Kaiser Permanente Breast Cancer Survivors Cohort to include a more racially diverse cohort and to link to area-level socioeconomic status and rurality attributes.
-Through these expansions, Dr. Vo studies the relationships between neighborhood-level socioeconomic status, which may influence treatment access or barriers, and treatment-related outcomes on treatment-related cardiovascular disease, second cancers, and mortality.
+Dr. Vo is also interested in quantifying health differences among cancer survivors, including the disaggregation of Asian American and Pacific Islander populations.
+Dr. Vo has led the expansion of the NCI’s Kaiser Permanente Breast Cancer Survivors Cohort to include additional Kaiser Permanente centers, add cardiovascular disease as an outcome, and link to area-level attributes.
+Through these studies, Dr. Vo investigates health differences across cancer incidence, mortality, and treatment-related cardiovascular disease or subsequent malignancies.

 Current Fellows & Former Fellows